How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 To achieve this look, simply trace your roof edge with lantern string lights.
 Paint cherry blossoms on the surface of each lantern to make them your own.

 I’m sure that this idea will inspire you to go beyond the borders of your home design.
 Let other cultural styles influence your own.

 Make your gazebo shine from far away with different light fixtures!

-Dress up the interior of your gazebo with string lights.
+Dress up the interior of your gazebo with hanging lights.
 Let them effortlessly drape from each corner.
 Hang rustic lanterns on corner posts to make the overall design more spectacular.

 How about a landing strip?
-Make the path to your gazebo just as glamorous with the help of garden solar lights.
+I think that you can make the path to your gazebo just as glamorous with the help of garden solar lights or tiki torches.

 At the end of the day, you decide how much is too much.

 Make the multi-tiered roof of your gazebo stand out using fairy lights.
 Install the lights on every tier to make it look like a wedding cake.

 String lights are available in a variety of lengths, colors, and sizes, as you can see on this guide from Bob Vila, a leading website in DIY home improvement.
 They even have different lighting modes that will help you set the right mood.